wangziblake/MoDern/README.md

 The preprint paper can be seen in https://arxiv.org/abs/2012.14830.

 This paper has been accepted by IEEE Transactions on Neural Networks and Learning Systems in Jan.
 2022.
+DOI: 10.1109/TNNLS.2021.3134717.

 Email: Xiaobo Qu (quxiaobo@xmu.edu.cn) CC: Zi Wang (wangzi1023@stu.xmu.edu.cn)